EvoNeck/SunHeat-injector/README.md

 ### SunHeat doesn't launch

-If SunHeat doen't launch?, or getting error try disable your antivirus and run SunHeat as administrator. <br>
+If SunHeat doen't launch, or getting error try disable your antivirus and run SunHeat as administrator. <br>

 ### Freezing or Crashing